-The following commands are used with PID loops on SNAP PAC I/O units.
+The following commands are used with PID loops on SNAP PAC and SNAP Ethernet-based I/O units.
+For mistic I/O units, see "PID-mistic Commands" on page 354.
 Since PID loops are configured and tuned in Configure Mode while creating your PAC Control strategy, you may not need to use these commands.
 PID commands are typically used to change input or output location (for example, if the input is on another I/O unit) or to change tuning parameters based on a change that occurs while the strategy is running (such as a recipe change).

-For steps to configure and tune PIDs, see "Configuring PID Loops" on page 148.
-For more information about PID loops, how to tune them, and how to use them in PAC Control, see the OptoTutorial: SNAP PAC PID (form 1641).
+For steps to configure and tune PIDs, see "Configuring PID Loops" on page 156.
+For more information about PID loops on Ethernet-based I/O units, how to tune them, and how to use them in PAC Control, see the OptoTutorial: SNAP PAC PID (form 1641).

-Get PID Configuration FlagsGet PID Tune IntegralGet PID Current InputSet PID Configuration FlagsGet PID Current SetpointSet PID Feed ForwardGet PID Feed ForwardSet PID Feed Forward Gain
+Get PID Configuration Flags Get PID Tune Integral Get PID Current Input Set PID Configuration Flags

+Get PID Current Setpoint Set PID Feed Forward

-Get PID Feed Forward Gain
+Get PID Feed Forward Set PID Feed Forward Gain

-Set PID Forced Output When Input Over Range
+Get PID Feed Forward Gain Set PID Forced Output When Input Over Range

-Get PID Forced Output When Input Under Range
+Get PID Forced Output When Input Over Range

 Set PID Forced Output When Input Under Range